Professional Services Work Management

 This capability streamlines the billing process, allowing for flexible customer invoicing that supports different business models, while also ensuring real-time visibility into services revenue and flexibility for revenue recognition.Read more

-This capability supports creating new engagements out of opportunities by creating visibility into the pipeline, streamlining quotes and statements of work, and accurately capturing billing agreements.Read more
+This capability supports the creation of new engagements out of opportunities by creating visibility into the pipeline, streamlining quotes and statements of work (SOWs), and accurately capturing billing agreements.Read more